AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 **Important:** Complete the following steps in order.

-2.1 – Register Aviatrix Controller Application
+2.1 Registering Your Aviatrix Controller Application
 -------------------------------------------------------

 1. Log into the `Azure portal <https://portal.azure.com>`_ and click **All services**.
 Search for “Azure Active Directory” and click on “Azure Active Directory.”